PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/git_understanding.md

   - A bad commit (where the bug exists)
 - Then Git automatically checks out commits halfway between them, letting you test until it narrows down the exact commit that introduced the problem.

+2. When would you use it in a real-world debugging situation?

+- When a bug or error appears in your project, but you don’t know which commit introduced it.
+- Particularly useful in long-running projects with many commits or multiple developers.
+- Ideal for regression bugs: something that used to work suddenly breaks, and you need to pinpoint the exact change causing it.
+- Helps save time when the project history is too large to manually inspect every commit.

+3. How does it compare to manually reviewing commits?

+- Here’s a direct comparison of git bisect vs manually reviewing commits:

+  - Speed:
+    - Git bisect: Fast, uses binary search to quickly find the problematic commit.
+    - Manual review: Slow, requires checking each commit one by one.

+  - Accuracy:
+    - Git bisect: High, systematically identifies the exact commit causing the bug.
+    - Manual review: Lower, prone to missing the offending commit or misidentifying it.

+  - Effort:
+    - Git bisect: Minimal, automates testing across commits.
+    - Manual review: High, requires manual reading and testing.

+  - Scalability:
+    - Git bisect: Works well for large projects with many commits or developers.
+    - Manual review: Impractical for long histories or complex projects.

+  - Consistency:
+    - Git bisect: Systematic and repeatable.
+    - Manual review: Inconsistent; depends on the reviewer’s attention and memory.

+  - Error reduction:
+    - Git bisect: Reduces human error.
+    - Manual review: Higher risk of oversight or mistakes.

+📌 Writing Meaningful Commit Messages

+1. Research best practices for writing commit messages.

+- Use a short, descriptive summary (50 characters or less)
+  - The first line should summarize the change clearly.
+  - Example: Fix login button alignment on mobile screens

+- Separate subject and body
+  - Leave a blank line between the summary and the detailed description.
+  - The body can explain what, why, and how the change was made.

+- Use imperative mood
+  - Write as if giving a command: “Add feature” instead of “Added feature” or “Adds feature.”
+  - Example: Update API endpoint for user authentication

+- Be concise but informative
+  - Include enough context to understand the change without being overly verbose.

+- Reference relevant issues or tickets
+  - Link to Jira, GitHub issues, or bug trackers when applicable.
+  - Example: Fix crash on signup page (#42)

+- Group related changes
+  - Avoid committing unrelated changes in the same commit.
+  - Each commit should focus on a single logical change.

+- Use consistent style
+  - Follow your team or project’s commit message conventions for readability.

+2. Explore commit histories in an open-source GitHub project (e.g., React, Node.js) and analyze good vs. bad commit messages.

+- React Commit History
+  - Good Commit Message
+    - Commit: Add support for concurrent rendering
+      - Why it's good:
+        - Clear and concise: The message succinctly describes the purpose of the commit.
+        - Action-oriented: Uses the imperative mood ("Add") to indicate what the commit does.
+        - Contextual: Provides insight into the feature being introduced, aiding future developers in understanding the project's evolution.

+  - Bad Commit Message
+    - Commit: Fix stuff
+      - Why it's bad:
+        - Vague: "Fix stuff" doesn't specify what was fixed or why.
+        - Lacks context: Future developers or collaborators would struggle to understand the nature of the change.
+        - Non-descriptive: Fails to provide any meaningful information about the commit's purpose.

+- Node.js Commit History
+  - Good Commit Message
+    - Commit: lib: improve performance of string concatenation
+      - Why it's good:
+        - Specific: Clearly states the area of improvement ("string concatenation").
+        - Technical: Indicates the nature of the change, which is beneficial for performance-related commits.
+        - Actionable: The message provides enough detail for reviewers and future maintainers to understand the intent.

+  - Bad Commit Message
+    - Commit: Update files
+      - Why it's bad:
+        - Overly broad: "Update files" doesn't specify which files were updated or why.
+        - Lacks detail: Provides no insight into the purpose or scope of the changes.
+        - Unhelpful: Future developers would find it challenging to discern the commit's significance.

+- Characteristics of Good Commit Messages
+  - Clarity: Clearly describes the purpose and scope of the change.
+  - Action-oriented: Uses the imperative mood to indicate what the commit does.
+  - Contextual: Provides enough information for future developers to understand the intent behind the change.
+  - Concise: Avoids unnecessary words while conveying the necessary details.

+- Characteristics of Bad Commit Messages
+  - Vagueness: Lacks specification about what was changed or why.
+  - Ambiguity: Leaves future developers guessing about the commit's purpose.
+  - Over-generalization: Uses broad terms like "fix" or "update" without context.
+  - Lack of action: Fails to convey what the commit accomplishes.

+3. How does a clear commit message help in team collaboration?

+- Quick understanding: Team members can immediately know what a commit does without digging into the code
+- Efficient code reviews: Reviewers can focus on the purpose of changes rather than figuring out what was modified.
+- Easier debugging: When issues arise, clear messages make it faster to locate relevant changes.
+- Improved documentation: Serves as a readable project history, helping new team members understand the evolution of the codebase.
+- Better coordination: Makes merging, branching, and collaboration smoother, especially in larger teams.

+4. How can poor commit messages cause issues later?

+- Confusion: Team members may not understand why changes were made.
+- Slower debugging: It’s harder to trace bugs or regressions if commits are vague.
+- Inefficient reviews: Code reviewers spend more time figuring out the purpose of a commit.
+- Poor project history: Makes onboarding new developers and maintaining the project more difficult.
+- Merge conflicts: Ambiguous messages may lead to repeated work or incorrect merges.

+Commit Excercise:
+1. A vague commit message
+2. An overly detailed commit message.
+3. A well-structured commit message.

+📌 Creating & Reviewing Pull Requests

+1. Research what a Pull Request (PR) is and why it’s used.

+- A Pull Request (PR) is a feature used in version control systems like GitHub, GitLab, or Bitbucket that allows developers to propose changes to a codebase and request that those changes be reviewed and merged into another branch (usually the main or master branch).
+For the purpose of answering this question we are specifically refering to the GitHub Pull Request.

+- Why Pull Requests are used:
+  - Code review: PRs allow team members to review code for quality, bugs, or style issues before it’s merged.
+  - Collaboration: Multiple developers can discuss and suggest improvements directly within the PR.
+  - Version control safety: PRs prevent unreviewed code from being merged directly into main branches, reducing the risk of breaking the project.
+  - Documentation: Each PR creates a record of what was changed, why, and by whom, which is useful for future reference.
+  - Testing and validation: Many workflows integrate automated tests that run when a PR is created, ensuring code meets quality standards.
+- In short, PRs are a formal, collaborative way to propose, review, and merge code safely and transparently.